mn-am/toxprint/README.md

 *   [​C Yang, A Tarkhov, J Marusczyk, B Bienfait, J Gasteiger, T Kleinoeder, T Magdziarz, O Sacher, CH Schwab, JSchwoebel, L Terfloth, K Arvidson, A Richard, A Worth, J Rathman.
 New Publicly Available Chemical Query Language, CSRML, To Support Chemotype Representations for Application to Data Mining and Modeling. *J. Chem.
 Inf.
 Model.* **2015**, *55(3)*, 510-528.](http://pubs.acs.org/doi/abs/10.1021/ci500667v)

-## Updates

-*   2014-06-11.
-The updated release 711 fixes the label assigned to the rule TXP-001-0270-0010-0050-0050 - there was an extra space character in the label, title, and comment.
-The updated ToxPrint file is available for download.

-*   2014-01-27.
-The updated release 219 fixes the issue with the incorrect structure representation in the rule TXP-004-0020-0200-0150-0150.
-The updated ToxPrint file is available for download.

-**Please note!** The updated ToxPrint CSRML file is not automatically replaced in your current [​ChemoTyper installation](http://chemotyper.org).
-Tuse the updated ToxPrint chemotypes in your ChemoTyper installation, please follow these [instructions](/wiki/LatestToxPrintUsageInstructions).

-## Download

-The ToxPrint chemotypes (XML file) are available for download for registered users.

-Please [login](/login) if you have already an account or [register](/register).

 ## Contact

 In technical support issues please contact us through: [​info@toxprint.org](mailto:info@toxprint.org)